Bioprocess

 DO Nanoparticles enable precise dissolved oxygen measurements in both baffled and non-baffled shake flasks.
 Furthermore, evaluation of different cultivation conditions (10% vs. 20% fill volume) demonstrates strategies for optimizing bioprocess performance and mitigating oxygen transfer limitations.

-Single-use pill with an integrated chemosensor for dissolved oxygen measurements.
-Each pill comes factory-calibrated and pre-sterilized so it is ready to use right out of the box.
-Broad portfolio of different pill forms for different cell culture and microbial applications.
+Single-use sensor with an integrated chemosensor for dissolved oxygen measurements.
+Each sensor comes factory-calibrated and pre-sterilized so it is ready to use right out of the box.
+Broad portfolio of different sensor forms for different cell culture and microbial applications.

 Non-invasive shake flask sensor capable of measuring DO and other parameters.
 The adapter holds the Multiparameter Sensor in place for increased stability, even at high shaking speeds.